department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Usability Study-Sign as Representative- February 2021/conversation-guide.md

   - Do they live with the Veteran?

 ## Applying for benefits task with first representative option - 15 minutes
+/// REVIEWER COMMENTS:
+1. Are you giving them instructions about what they are looking at?
+Where are you dropping them into the application process?

+2. Recommend having a script for your caregivers and a separate script for your Veterans (just as you do above) so you don't get tangled up midstream.
+Your cues should be different for each.
+///

-Now that I understand a little bit more about your caregiving background.
-I’m going to have you imagine that you’re applying for benefits for you (or your caregivers) through the Program of Comprehensive Assistance for Family Caregivers.
+Now that I understand a little bit more about your caregiving background, I’d like you to go through the application to apply for benefits for you (or your caregivers) through the Program of Comprehensive Assistance for Family Caregivers.
 Walk me through how you would do this.
+Remember, this is a prototype, and not a real application.

 Things to watch for:

-In general, we want to sit back and watch them, but if they hesitate you can say “I noticed you hesitate here, what are you thinking?”
+- In general, we want to sit back and watch them, but if they hesitate, ask: “I noticed you hesitate here, what are you thinking about?" or "What questions do you have?”

-- Remind participants to think out loud.
+- Remind participants to talk out loud.
 - Any hiccups?
-Do they know all the information?
+Do they know all the information the form is asking of them?
 - Any fields trip them up?
 - Anything particularly confusing for them?
 - Pay close attention to the representative and document upload sections